vgseven/vgseven.com/README.md

-### Obsessed with AI, Quantum Computing, Space, Psychology and Philosophy and Entrepreneurship.
-Founder of Radium..
+### Obsessed with AI, Quantum Computing, Space, Psychology and Philosophy and Entrepreneurship..